HOW TO OBTAIN SPORTS BETTING LICENSE IN NIGERIA

 REQUIREMENTS FOR SETTING UP GAMING COMPANY IN NIGERIA

 Any company or entity wishing to do business in Nigeria must be incorporated first with the Corporate Affairs Commission (CAC).
 The National Lottery (Amendment) Regulations 2007 stipulated conditions for the registration of a company wishing to undertake a sports betting business in Nigeria.
+These conditions include having a minimum of 30 Million authorized share capital and maintaining a minimum of two directors (at least one of them must be local).

 Upon the registration of a betting company, the operational license to operate online throughout Nigeria must be obtained from the National Lottery Regulatory Commission.
 To operate in Lagos State only, the company must also obtain a license from the Lagos State Lottery Board.
 The same procedure must be followed by a company that intends to operate outlets in any other state in Nigeria.
-Most states in Nigeria have a Lottery Board that monitor or regulate betting activities in each state.
-The states that currently do not have lottery boards regulate gaming through their state boards of internal revenue.
+Most states in Nigeria have a Lottery Board that monitors or regulates betting activities in each state.
+The states that currently do not have lottery boards regulate gaming activities through their state boards of internal revenues.

 By and large, the major laws applicable to gaming activities in Nigeria are as follows:

 - National Lottery Act 2005